SofaDefrost/Python_3D_Toolbox_for_Realsense/README.md

 # RealSense

 This repository provides a set of Python scripts useful for 3D file processing, particularly for files obtained using Realsense depth cameras.
-It includes an *acquisition_realsense.py* file for capturing and recording with a Realsense camera, as well as a *utils* folder containing a collection of processing functions (for *.ply* files, arrays or images).
+It includes an *acquisition_realsense.py* file for capturing and recording with a Realsense camera, as well as a *functions* folder containing a collection of processing functions (point cloud, ply, pixels...) and a subfolder *utils* containing some other useful functions.

 ## Usage